solutionEPI/epi-frontend/README.md

 - **More AI Tools**: Expanding the AI utilities section with tools for content summarization, translation, and more.
 - **In-depth Customization**: Allowing users to define custom actions and views for their models directly from the frontend configuration.
 - **Comprehensive Testing**: Increasing test coverage for both frontend and backend components.
-- **Detailed Documentation**: Providing more in-depth guides on configuration and customization.
+- **Detailed Documentation**: Providing more in-depth guides on configuration and customization

 ## Deploy on Vercel